Arizona's Local News & Information Source

 Politics

-Penzone says Arpaio was right about at least 1 thing at Tent CityPenzone says Arpaio was right about at least 1 thing at Tent City Penzone said his office conducted an inmate survey as part of its investigation into shutting down Tent City.
+Penzone says Arpaio was right about at least 1 thing at Tent CityPenzone says Arpaio was right about at least 1 thing at Tent City Penzone said a committee he appointed conducted an inmate survey as part of its investigation into shutting down Tent City.

 - Politics